USDA FoodKeeper – Cold Storage Guidelines

 To determine if opened processed American cheese slices have gone bad, look for signs of mold or discoloration on the surface.
 Check for any unusual or sour odor coming from the cheese.
 Feel the texture - if the slices appear slimy or have become sticky, it's best to discard them to avoid any potential foodborne illnesses.

-Opened processed American cheese slices need to be handled with care to prevent foodborne illness.
+Opened processed American cheese slices need to be handled with care to reduce the risk of foodborne illness.
 Bacteria can easily contaminate the cheese if not stored properly.
 Make sure to keep the cheese refrigerated at all times and avoid leaving it out at room temperature for an extended period.
 Cross-contamination with other foods should also be prevented by storing the cheese slices in airtight containers or wrapping them tightly in plastic wrap to maintain their quality and prevent the growth of harmful bacteria.

 To optimize the storage of opened processed American cheese slices, it is recommended to keep them in their original packaging or transfer them to a resealable plastic bag to maintain freshness.
 Squeezing out excess air before sealing the bag can help prevent the cheese from drying out.
 Store the cheese slices in the coldest part of the refrigerator, usually the back of the lower shelves, to ensure a consistent temperature.
 If the cheese shows any signs of mold, sliminess, or off odors, it should be discarded to avoid foodborne illness.